KRFOSS/kali-docs/virtualization/install-vagrant-guest-vm/index.md

 Now that we have our hypervisor and Vagrant installed, we can pull our first configuration file.

 We must be in a command line and create a new folder/directory that is empty.
-For this guide we will be using a Kali Linux host system, however the commands that start with `vagrant` will be the same no matter what host is being used.
+For this guide we will be using a Kali Linux host system, however the commands that start with `vagrant` will be the same no matter what host is being used:

 ```console
 kali@kali:~/vagrant$ vagrant init kalilinux/rolling